grammers/ros-arrowhead-f-adapter/README.md

 ## Installation
 Preformed on ubuntu 18.04 server but should work on most systems.
+ROS is probably the limiting factor for installing in different os.

 ### Arrowhead framework core
+There are some prerequisites.

 > sudo apt install openssl libgnutls28-dev libgnutlsxx28 libssl1.1 libssl1.0-dev libcurl3 libcurl3-gnutls libcurl4-gnutls-dev libcrypto++-dev libcrypto++-utils libcrypto++6 libgpg-error-dev automake texinfo g++ libjson-c-dev mysql-server maven openjdk-11-jdk-headless make cmake

+You will also need `microhttod`.

 > wget https://ftp.gnu.org/gnu/libmicrohttpd/libmicrohttpd-latest.tar.gz
 > tar -xvzf libmicrohttpd-latest.tar.gz
 > cd libmicrohttpd-0.9.65

+Or what the latest version is when you install.

 > ./configure --with-gnutls
 > sudo make install

+And ad it to your build path.

 > cd /usr/lib
 > sudo ln -s /usr/local/lib/libmicrohttpd.so.12.54.0 libmicrohttpd.so.12

+Now is it time to configure the data base.

 > sudo /etc/init.d/mysql stop
 > sudo mkdir -p /var/run/mysqld && sudo chown mysql /var/run/mysqld